osism/osism.github.io/docs/guides/operations-guide/openstack/tools/image-manager/index.md

 The [OpenStack Image Manager](https://pypi.org/project/openstack-image-manager/) is a tool for managing all images on an OpenStack environment

+* TODO: Update to describe using `osism manage images` instead?

 ## Requirements

 This information is only relevant for the operator of an OpenStack environment.
 You can skip this section if